 Hypersexuality is one of the most common impulse control disorders associated with Parkinson’s disease, affecting around 3.5 percent of adults with the condition.
 This symptom leads to an increase in sexual behavior that has an adverse effect on the senior’s life.
 While there is no known cure for hypersexuality, some studies have shown altering Parkinson’s medications can reduce the urges.
 As with other impulsive disorders, an early diagnosis followed by therapy can be helpful in suppressing unhealthy sexual behavior.

 If your loved one is living with Parkinson’s, find out how to provide him or her with the high-quality care he or she needs by reaching out to Home Care Assistance.
-We provide senior home care Palm Beach families trust, with expertly trained Parkinson’s caregivers, flexible hourly and live-in care plans, and a 100% satisfaction guarantee on all of our care services.
+We provide home care Palm Beach families trust, with expertly trained Parkinson’s caregivers, flexible hourly and live-in care plans, and a 100% satisfaction guarantee on all of our care services.
 Call 561.429.8292 today to speak with one of our experienced Care Managers and to schedule a no-obligation consultation.